directus/directus/.github/ISSUE_TEMPLATE.md

 To help us resolve your issue more quickly, please use the following template:

-For feature requests please use the [Directus FeatHub](http://feathub.com/directus/directus) to make a new request or vote for existing ones, or come chat with us through [getdirectus.com](http://getdirectus.com).
-Accepted feature requests will be added to GitHub Issues.
+For feature requests/voting please use the [Directus Request Tool](https://request.getdirectus.com/), or come chat with us through [getdirectus.com](http://getdirectus.com).
+Accepted feature requests will be added to GitHub Issues for assignment.

 ## Version Info
   - Directus version and branch: (Or commit hash)